b5i/BetterMenus/README.md

   * The builder produces standard `UIMenu`/`UIMenuElement` instances - all UIKit rendering rules and behaviors still apply.
   * Stateful elements like `Toggle` and `Stepper` **do not** persist state automatically.
 You must manage the state in your model and call `reloadMenu()` to reflect changes.
-  * The `Async` cache is a global, static resource.
-Its size and contents can be managed via the static properties and methods on the `Async` type.
   * The package targets iOS 16+ because it relies on modern menu APIs.
 Some appearance defaults may change on iOS 17+ (e.g., `preferredElementSize` uses `.automatic`).
   * When using a `Toggle`, you might encounter a weird UI behavior where the menu gets translated to the right or left after tapping the toggle (this happens when a checkmark is shown or dismissed).
 This is a known UIKit behavior.